Saturday, April 17, 2021

 Procedurally generated content or ad-hoc improvisation adds variation, and in combination with creative imagination to make it fit in, creates a richer world.
 If you do it on the fly, it frees you from wasting hours to pre-describe every area on the map, most of which will never be visited.

-You design a few procedures to generate castles and encounters that can be re-used over and over again, and create different experiences.
-Only who or what is it, and how many must be worked out by you, the rest can be covered by general rules of encounter distance, surprise and attitude, by combinatorics: is the encounter hostile or friendly, who is surprised, do you see them from afar or stumble upon them, are they out and about or in their lair, will they pursue?
+You design a few procedures to generate castles and encounters that can be re-used over and over again, and create different experiences: who or what is it and how many, ar they in their lair or roaming about?
+You can use general rules for encounter distance, surprise and attitude.
+Older Editions of D&D also gave a %age of how likely a monster is to be in its lair or not.
+This will create lots of variety by combinatorics: is the encounter hostile or friendly, who is surprised, do you see them from afar or stumble upon them, are they out and about or in their lair, will they pursue?
+You then flesh these out with your imagination, and by putting them into the context of the environment.

 In Gygax' OD&D Greyhawk campaign, all he had was hex-grid wilderness map (he used the one from "Outdoor survival" that indicated sites for castles, roads, rivers, and terrain).
-Scale was three hexes per day on foot (so about 8 miles per hex), and the players would explore it hex by hex, the so-called "hexcrawl" (as opposed to "dungeon crawl").
+Scale was three hexes per day on foot, and the players would explore it hex by hex, the so-called "hexcrawl" (as opposed to "dungeon crawl").
 All the content was or made up either "from whole cloth" on the spot or procedurally generated.
 OD&D included rules for all of this, getting lost and by random encoutner probabilities and tables for each territory type, with special rules for generating castles (which could be ruled by a wizard - so essentially wizard towers, or by a priest, so essentially temples).

 Encounter cadence